Why does IT spending in the retail industry matter?

 Retailers are quickly learning that in order to be successful and profitable throughout these changes, they require the capabilities of cutting-edge retail technology (and the necessary IT to support it).

 Unfortunately, it’s hard to pin down exactly where the IT budget should be spent, especially when “IT” often includes many confusing buzzwords like “cloud ready” or “machine learning.”
-Moreover, IT is such a general term, it can be broken down into three major categories of spending (hardware, software, and services) — each of which can be broken down into dozens of sub-categories.
+Moreover, IT is such a general term, that it can be broken down into three major categories of spending (hardware, software, and services) — each of which can be broken down into dozens of sub-categories.

 Retail IT hardware: